-A simple will is economical if it suits your circumstances.
+A simple will is cost-effective if it suits your circumstances.
 [Read more]

-A will incorporating a right of residence or life estate can be your answer if you have a blended family.
+A will incorporating a right of residence or life estate can be your solution if you have a blended family.
 [Read more]

-A testamentary trust will can give your family and lineal descendants great tax effectiveness and asset protection and allow you to avoid passing control to any bad money managers among them.
+A testamentary trust will potentially give your family and lineal descendants great tax effectiveness and asset protection.
+They can also allow you to avoid passing control to any bad money managers among them.
 [Read more]

 A statutory will can allow people with an intellectual disability to have an appropriate will.
 [Read more]